FiniteSingularity/obs-stroke-glow-shadow/README.md

 1. **Source**- *Only available when used as a source* Select the source used to generate the glow.
 In the case of a filter, this is the filtered source and this input will not be shown.
 If using the Glow Source a source in this dropdown must be selected.
 2. **Position**- Select either Outer Glow or Inner Glow.
 Outer glows are drawn from the edge of the mask outward, while inner glows are drawn from the edge of the mask inward, over the top of the original source.
 3. **Options**- For an Outer Glow, if using the Glow Source, there is an option for Infill which will fill inside of the glow (the area that would be behind the original source).
 For an inner glow, both the filter and source have the option to Ignore Source Border, which will suppress drawing a glow anywhere the masked content meets the edge of the source (e.g., if your masked facecam is aligned with the bottom of the source).
+4. **Blur Type**- Choose either Triangular or Dual Kawase.
+Triangular is a more accurate, less diffuse, and tighter blur, whereas Dual Kawase is significantly more efficient, and more spread out.
-4. **Size**- Specifies the thickness (in pixels) of the glow.
+5. **Size**- Specifies the thickness (in pixels) of the glow.
-5. **Intensity**- Determines how bright the glow is.
+6. **Intensity**- Determines how bright the glow is.
 Higher intesity values will have less feathering and brighter colors.
-6. **Fill Type**- Choose between Color or Source.
+7. **Fill Type**- Choose between Color or Source.
-7. The color or source to be used as fill.
+8. The color or source to be used as fill.

 ### Shadow